 We should always strive to educate ourselves the best we can.
 Perceived ‘safe havens’ often do turn out not to be safe at all.
-The tulip mania is an excellent example of what we can learn from past popular delusions.
-Just because history is littered with crashes and crises it doesn’t mean it cannot be a great teacher.
+The Tulip Mania is an excellent example for what we can learn from past popular delusions.
+Just because history is littered with crashes and crises this doesn’t mean we have to repeat past mistakes.
 You just have to heed Huxley’s advice:

 That men do not learn very much from the lessons of history is the most important of all the lessons of history. – Aldous Huxley

 I am sure we can do better than that.
-I recommend getting familiar with Charles Mackay’s book ‘Extraordinary Popular Delusions and the Madness of Crowds’.
+Simply get familiar with Charles Mackay’s book ‘Extraordinary Popular Delusions and the Madness of Crowds’.
 The must read chapter here is the part about the ‘Tulipomania’.
 It is one of the most comprehensive you can find.
-Still it is a quick read as it only contains a few pages.
+Still, it is a quick read as it only contains a few pages.
 You can read it for free as it is not copyrighted in the United States.

 I’ve added more free stuff to my Book list.